louthy/language-ext/README.md

 `Core` | [`IQueryable<T>` extensions](https://louthy.github.io/language-ext/LanguageExt.Core/QueryExtensions_.htm)  |
 `Core` | [`IObservable<T>` extensions](https://louthy.github.io/language-ext/LanguageExt.Core/LanguageExt/ObservableExt_.htm)  |
 `Core` | Memoization | [An optimization technique used primarily to speed up programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again](https://louthy.github.io/language-ext/LanguageExt.Core/LanguageExt/Prelude_.htm#memo&lt;T,%20R&gt;)

+This library started out trying to deal with issues in C#, that after using Haskell and F# started to frustrate me:

 ## Poor tuple support
 I've been crying out for proper tuple support for ages.
 When this library was created we were no closer (C# 6).